Aminsed/SwarmBenchmark/README.md

 ## Repository Structure

 Each algorithm has its own dedicated folder, named after the algorithm's abbreviation (e.g., PSO, ACO, FA).
-Within each algorithm folder, you will find three subfolders:
+Within each algorithm folder, you will find four subfolders:

 - `CPP`: Contains the pure C++ implementation of the algorithm.
 - `OMP`: Contains the OpenMP implementation of the algorithm for parallel processing.